 Madison’s Monroe Street: In the shadows of storied Camp Randall Stadium, this neighborhood exudes independent charm and a hip vibe.

 - SHOP Orange Tree Imports is the “it” spot for cookware, kitchen gadgets and home entertaining finds.
 Velvet Button Boutique has stylish apparel and one-of-a-kind handmade jewelry and handbags.
 Art Gecko is known for its clothing and textiles from around the world hand-sourced by the owner.
 Wild Child has natural fiber clothes for babies and tots and super-cute toys.
 Maurie’s Fine Chocolates, need we say more?

 - EAT Savor every sip of the pour-over coffee at Crescendo.
 For lunch, Gates & Brovi is the casual restaurant project from two James Beard nominees.

 - STAY HotelRED is an ultra-contemporary boutique hotel and restaurant.
-Arbor House B&B is a model for using locally sourced fresh and organic products.
+Mendota Lake House B&B is a model for using locally sourced fresh and organic products.

 Milwaukee’s Third Ward District: Once a warehouse district and now known as Milwaukee’s arts and fashion district, this neighborhood is bordered by the Milwaukee River, the Lake Michigan harbor and Milwaukee’s downtown.

-- SHOP Stephanie Horne Boutique, Lela Boutique, and Denim Bar MKE specialize in women’s apparel.
+SHOP Stephanie Horne Boutique, Lela Boutique, and Stella's Trunk specialize in women’s apparel.
 Hot Pop has quirky toys and gifts.
 Embelezar has an incredible mix of home pieces, plus 3rd Ward Jewelry is right next door.
 Wrap your gifts with paper and ribbons from Broadway Paper.

 How about even more shopping suggestions?
 Try these boutiques around the state.